 - In a 4 quart crock pot layer nuts, semi-sweet chocolate and almond bark or candy melts.
 Cover and cook on low for 3 hours.

 - When 3 hours is up, stir all the ingredients together and swirl in Nutella, if desired.

 - Line 2 mini muffin pans with liners and drop by heaping tablespoon into liners.

 - Sprinkle with toffee bits, if desired.

-you can add any add-ins to candy you’d like.
-Try swirling peanut butter instead of Nutella, or adding rice krispie cereal into the melted chocolate for crunch!
+- Add any add-ins you’d like.
+Try swirling peanut butter instead of Nutella, or adding Rice Krispies cereal into the melted chocolate for extra crunch!

 - Serving Size: 1 candy